smitsrr/GA_powershell/README.md

 **Step 2:** After authorizing you are given the option to `Exchange Authorization Code` for Tokens.
 Do that.
 Copy your access and refresh tokens into your powershell script (or a text editor for now).

-If this authorization doesnít work, you may need to change some configuration settings in the OAuth 2.0 Playground.
+If this authorization doesn‚Äôt work, you may need to change some configuration settings in the OAuth 2.0 Playground.
 This is what mine looked like:

 <img src="/images/oauth2_config.png" width="400">

 ### Powershell Time
 Every windows machine comes with Powershell, you likely just have never used it.
 Look for your Powershell ISE and Run As Administrator

 If you have ever run R, the powershell interface should look familiar.
 You have a script writing area, and a console.
 You can type and save commands in the script, or just run commands in the console.
 The console is where any results set to display will show.
 Note, the script files save as `.ps1` and can be executed without opening powershell.
-Because of that, email clients donít like sending them as attachments (as I learned the hard way).
+Because of that, email clients don‚Äôt like sending them as attachments (as I learned the hard way).
 If you want to save and share your script, save it as a `.txt` file.
 You can always copy it back into Powershell.

 Jump on over to my powershell script (saved here as `.txt`, fork it, clone it, copy/paste it and follow along.